OpenTimeWatch-Project/OpenTimeWatch-OS/README.md

 3. Give feature suggestions in this [issue](https://github.com/OpenTimeWatch-Project/OpenTimeWatch-OS/issues/1).
 4. Help us test or review PRs.
-5. PS : If you have a better logo for the project please let us know by opening a new issue (don't worry we will credit you)
+5. PS : If you have a better logo for the project please let us know by opening a new issue (don't worry we will credit you) Note:- PRs for grammar correction or punctuations will not be merged instead create an issue for it.

 # Images
 ![Alt text](images/IMG_20241119_201516.jpg)